Where to Stay in Merida 2023: 6 Best Areas

 Separated from the cathedral by the ‘Passage of the Revolution’, a glass-roofed tunnel often displaying various art installations, is the MACAY Museum of Contemporary Yucatan Art.
 Converted from a colonial-era palace, this is another beautiful building, filled with art exhibits in a range of mediums produced by Mexican artists.

-Best places to stay in Zocalo:
+Best places to stay in Merida in the Zocalo area:

 2. Mérida Centro